ocaml-multicore/ocaml5-tutorial/README.md

 tutorial in the OCaml 5 manual](https://kcsrk.info/webman/manual/effects.html).

-[Domainslib](https://github.com/ocaml-multicore/domainslib) is a library that provides support for nested-parallel programming library, which is epitomized by the parallelism available in the recursive Fibonacci computation.
+[Domainslib](https://github.com/ocaml-multicore/domainslib) is a library that provides support for nested-parallel programming, which is epitomized by the parallelism available in the recursive Fibonacci computation.
 At its core, `domainslib` has an efficient implementation of work-stealing queue in order to efficiently share tasks with other domains.